 When planning a trip to Vietnam, the weather is certainly a factor to keep in mind.
 Set completely in the tropics, with impressive mountain ranges and a coastline stretching over 2000 miles, Vietnam’s weather patterns are not the usual winter, spring, summer, fall progression familiar to more temperate climates.

-One of the very few places you’ll find four seasons in Vietnam is when staying at the eponymous luxury resort in Hoi An.
 When it comes to the weather, you’re pretty much guaranteed warm temperatures and at least some form of precipitation at all times.
 Due to its subtropical climate, the majority of the country is relatively hot all year.
+Although there are always locations higher up that cool down.

 What changes is exactly how much precipitation will come and which part of the country is likely to see it.
 Here are the two primary seasons that dominate Vietnam’s weather: